KitsuGf/Kapow-NotContinued/README.md

 # Kapow-
-Kapow! will be an app about a comic library //// Kapow! será una aplicación sobre una Biblioteca Virtual de comics.
+Kapow! will be an app about a Comic Library //// Kapow! será una aplicación sobre una Biblioteca Virtual de comics.